SilverGar/SilverGar/README.md

 ### Hi i'm
 # Silvestre García
-### Cybersecurity analyst
+### Professional Cybersecurity Junior
-### Computer science student at Monterrey Institute of Technology and Higher Education
+### B.S. in Computer science at Monterrey Institute of Technology and Higher Education
 #### About me:
 - Hi, I’m @SilverGar, I'm a 22 year old Mexican student at Monterrey Institute of Technology and Higher Education, i'm interested in Cybersecurity.
 - silvergarcia@protonmail.com